A Day in the Life of a Trip

 The expert teams at Jet Linx analyze every aspect of each trip to make sure that each one is performed as smoothly as possible.
 How does our team accomplish this day in and day out?
 Through expert teamwork and communication across each part of the process, between time of scheduling and the day of the trip.
 Each piece falls into place in a meticulously calibrated pattern, following government regulations and company best practices.

 - Crew Coordination assigns the crew, considering crew qualifications, rest, and duty time

 72 HOURS PRIOR TO THE TRIP

-- Flight Coordination reviews the flight – with more detailed information: an aircraft is usually assigned at this point, and long-range weather forecasts are available
+- Flight Planning reviews the flight – with more detailed information: an aircraft is usually assigned at this point, and long-range weather forecasts are available

 24 HOURS PRIOR TO THE TRIP